briancavalier/creed/README.md

 ### Performance impact

-Async traces have about a 4-5x impact on performance.
+Async traces typically have about a 3-4x impact on performance.

 That may be just fine for some applications, while not for others.
 Be sure to assess your application performance needs and budget before running with async traces enabled in production.